codacy-open-source-projects-scans/delve/Documentation/cli/README.md

 	goloc: groups goroutines by the location of the go instruction that created the goroutine
 	startloc: groups goroutines by the location of the start function
 	running: groups goroutines by whether they are running or not
-	user: groups goroutines by weather they are user or runtime goroutines
+	user: groups goroutines by whether they are user or runtime goroutines

 Groups goroutines by the given location, running status or user classification, up to 5 goroutines per group will be displayed as well as the total number of goroutines in the group.